rust-unofficial/patterns/CONTRIBUTING.md

 ### Important Note

-Please **don't force push** your branch to keep commit history and make it easier of us to see changes between reviews.
+Please **don't force push** your branch to keep commit history and make it easier for us to see changes between reviews.

 Make sure to `Allow edits of maintainers` (under the text box) in the PR so people can actually collaborate on things or fix smaller issues themselves.